 Access to Other Computers or Networks without Authorisation

 Attempting unauthorised and/or illegal access of computers, networks and/or accounts not belonging to the party seeking access and any act which interferes with the services of another user or network or any act relating to the circumvention of security measures.

 Failure to comply with this policy constitutes a material breach of the Claranet Soho Terms and Conditions and may result in our taking all or any of the following actions:

 - immediate, temporary or permanent withdrawal of your right to use our Service;

 - commence legal proceedings against you for reimbursement of all costs on an indemnity basis (including, but not limited to, reasonable administrative and legal costs) resulting from the breach;

 - further legal action against you;

 - disclosure of such information to law enforcement authorities as we reasonably feel is necessary.

 Any breaches of this policy should be reported to email@example.com and the entire posting, together with the full headers, should be forwarded.
-Although it is not always possible to respond to each abuse report, all complaints will be investigated thoroughly.
+Where possible we will respond within 5 working day and although it is not always possible to respond to each abuse report, all complaints will be investigated thoroughly.